Spatial anisotropies from long wavelength scalar and tensor modes: Second derivatives of metric fluctuations

 When $k=0$, the metric has the shape \eqref{eq:my_bianchi_I}.
 This has the three translational Killing vectors $\xi_r^i = T^r_i = \delta_r^i$ which commute among themselves.
 This is in fact the algebra of Bianchi I.

-The curved case is less trivial.
+The curved case is more elaborate.
 Indeed, solving the Killing equation to linear order in perturbations and expanding in powers of $\mathbf{x}$ can yield too many solutions.
-As a trivial example, consider the vectors $T_r \pm k R_r$.
+As a trivial example, consider the vectors $T_r \pm (\lambda k) R_r$ (where $\lambda$ is an arbitrary $\mathcal{O}(H^{-1})$ distance scale).
 They are Killing vectors of the perturbed metric at linear order in $k \sim \nabla^2\R$ and $\gamma_{ij}$, but clearly the constant-time metric is not that of a maximally symmetric space.

 To make the comparison we rather ask whether there is some extension of the metric \eqref{eq:metric} to arbitrary order in $k$ (but still expanding in gradients) such that it is a Bianchi metric.
 Since anisotropy is small, we argue that this shows that \eqref{eq:metric} is indistinguishable from such a homogeneous but anisotropic universe.